IkhwanAL/IkhwanAL/README.md

 But i do interest in open source like how they communicate togeteher to tackle one specific problem and share their view to fix the bug or create a new feature.

 My main motivation are to keep simple as it is, because i always ask myself do i need to make it complicated.
-If we look at the current state of the world especially in development, so i try to always keep it in my head to strife simplicity not to make to over complicated.
+And so i try to always keep it in my head to strife simplicity not to make it to over complicated.
-Well it does not mean to avoid complexity, i will run into complexity.
-And if that happen i just need to explode (split in PHP) the complexity problem into small problem and solve it one by one so i can achive simplicty again.
+Well it does not mean i should avoid complexity, i will run into complexity.
+And if that happen, i just need to explode (split in PHP) the complexity problem into small problem and solve it one by one so i can achive simplicty again.

 ## 🧰 Tech Stack